 Technology and particularly computer/cell phone use is an understandably big concern for many families.
 Creating healthy norms and practices around technology use is an opportunity in which we want to engage children of all ages.
-We do not have a fixed, adult created policy but rather every year we create agreements which reflect our needs and values as a community.
+We do not have a fixed, adult created policy but rather every year we collaborate to create agreements together as a community which reflect our collective needs and values.

-One of our guiding values in regards to the use of technology that it is intentionally used at Rock Tree Sky and that these intentions are communicated.
-This means we do not support its use as a distraction or time filler at RTS (though we recognize without judgement that this may feel like an appropriate use at home).
-And while we do have weekly time alloted for gaming (one hour for each learning cohort), we do not permit first-person shooter games.
+One of our guiding values in regards to the use of technology, is for it to be used intentionally at Rock Tree Sky and these intentions are defined together and communicated.
+Our collective community consistently voices the intention to use our time at RTS as time to create, learn and be together and these intentions guide our decision making around technology.
+This means we support its use as a tool for creation, collaboration and learning, and intend to use them less for distraction or time fillers while at RTS (though we recognize without judgement that this may feel like an appropriate use at home).
+While we do have a daily offering time for gaming together, we have agreed to do not permit first-person shooter games.